chinamike65/hugo-tuolesi/content/book4/book4en.md

 Diligently cultivate afflictions and treat them, such as cultivating compassion, forbearance, rejoicing, and so on.

-(5) Causes and conditions of afflictions
+##### (5) Causes  of afflictions

 There are six kinds of causes and conditions of afflictions, including seeds of afflictions, conditions, influence of bad people, external teachings, habit of habitual afflictions, and thoughts, love and hatred.

-The seeds of afflictions The seeds of afflictions are the root causes of afflictions.
-It can be said that the false self is the seeds of afflictions.
-This is the root cause, and it is the inner factor that arises and causes afflictions.
+##### 1. The seeds of afflictions

+The seeds of afflictions are the root causes of afflictions.
+It can be said that the false self is the seed of afflictions.
+This is the root cause, and it is the inner factor that causes afflictions to arise.
 Our greed for money is for me, and our tantrums are for me, all for this false self.

 As long as there is a seed, defilements will arise whenever the opportunity arises.

+##### 2. External factors that cause defilements

 Defilement conditions Defilement conditions refer to the external factors that cause defilements.

 83

 It is stated in the Kosher: